In this article

-There are 3 main types of interest only mortgage:
+There are 3 main types of interest only mortgages:

-Here we’ll explore the 3 types of interest only mortgage going past retirement age.
+Here we’ll explore the 3 types of interest only mortgages going past retirement age.

 Type 1 – Traditional Interest Only Mortgages